edfus/stream-editor/README.md

     √ can handle malformed (without capture groups) partial replacement √ can await replace partially with function
     √ recognize $\d{1,3} $& $` $' and check validity (throw warnings)
+    √ produce the same result as String.prototype.replace

   Edit streams
     √ should check arguments
     √ should warn unknown/unneeded options
     √ should respect FORCE_COLOR, NO_COLOR, NODE_DISABLE_COLORS
-    √ should pipe one Readable to multiple dumps (59ms) √ should replace CRLF with LF
+    √ should pipe one Readable to multiple dumps (64ms) √ should replace CRLF with LF
     √ should have replaced /dum(b)/i to dumpling (while preserving dum's case) √ should have global and local limits on replacement amount √ should have line buffer maxLength
     √ should edit and combine multiple Readable into one Writable √ has readableObjectMode
+    √ can handle async replacements
     √ can signal an unsuccessful substitution using beforeCompletion √ can declare a limit below which a substitution is considered failed for a search truncation & limitation